INFJs hate conflicts.

 Another situation that INFJs don’t like is when we are caught in a conflict between two people or office politics.
 INFJs often don’t like or refuse to take sides.
 We usually can see both sides of the argument.
 We want people to stay in harmony and not be the one to determine who is right or wrong.
 If both parties are adamant about being right and ask us to be the judge, some of us might not want to deal with this kind of drama.

 INFJs avoid conflicts with others so that they can maintain harmony.
 But the irony here is avoiding conflicts tend to make things worse.
-When conflicts are not addressed and dealt with early or in the moment, the problem can escalate into something bigger that is harder to resolve in the future.
+When conflicts are not addressed and dealt with early, the problem can escalate into something bigger that is harder to resolve in the future.

 We INFJs often think that we are more tolerant than we are.
 We are not always in touch with our own feelings and personal preferences (due to our weak Fi).
 So we tend to accommodate and give in to others.